DavidBruant/davidbruant.github.io/longtermlaziness/_sources/articles/2014-01-11-real-tools.md

----
-title: Real tools
-author: David Bruant
-layout: post
-permalink: /?p=343
-categories:
-  - Uncategorized
----
-So, I was <a href="https://twitter.com/clochix/status/421615336350171136" rel="noreferrer">discussing</a> with <a href="https://twitter.com/clochix" rel="noreferrer">@Clochix</a> on the future of mobile/apps/the web, what are the costs for developers today to target as much platforms as possible, etc.
+So, I was <a href="https://twitter.com/clochix/status/421615336350171136" rel="noreferrer">discussing</a> with <a href="https://twitter.com/clochix" rel="noreferrer">Clochix</a> on the future of mobile/apps/the web, what are the costs for developers today to target as much platforms as possible, etc.
 And then <a href="https://twitter.com/glaurent/status/421629936718585856" rel="noreferrer">someone popped up</a> in the discussion (and that&#8217;s cool, that&#8217;s the reason we&#8217;re having these discussions on Twitter), to comment on HTML5 tooling: (translation is mine)

 > devs prefer coding with real tools and users prefer real apps.